atbcb/usab-uswds/webinars/_posts/2025-03-25-mastering-acquisition-training-agency-contracting-teams-on-508-compliance-and-governance-enforcement.md

 title: "POSTPONED - Mastering Acquisition: Training Agency Contracting Teams on 508 Compliance and Governance Enforcement"
 date: 2025-03-25
-excerpt: NOTICE: This webinar has been postponed.
+excerpt: This webinar has been postponed.
 An announcement will be made as soon as a new date has been set.
 tags:
   - "508"
   - Communication & IT